influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.3/administration/user-management.md

 [`DROP DATABASE`](/influxdb/v1.2/query_language/database_management/#delete-a-database-with-drop-database) and
 [`DROP RETENTION POLICY`](/influxdb/v1.2/query_language/database_management/#delete-retention-policies-with-drop-retention-policy)

-**Pages in Chronograf that require this permission**: Data Explorer, Dashboards, DB Management on the Admin page
+**Pages in Chronograf that require this permission**: Data Explorer, Dashboards, Databases on the Admin page

 #### KapacitorAPI
 Permission to access the API for InfluxEnterprise Kapacitor.